 If anyone has any questions regarding this tax, please call our office at 910-328-1349.
-Kim Weaver, the Town's Office Specialist, will be glad to assist you.
+Kim Weaver, the Town's Deputy Finance Officer, will be glad to assist you.

 PLEASE NOTE: The Town is aware that some property owners use internet websites to place ads for their rentals.
 These sites are monitored and those who are not paying the accommodations taxes will be subject to penalties, fines and punishments.

 Why is it Important to Pay These Taxes?